Robo Advisors with the Most AUM in 2019

-Below is a synopsis of the top five most popular robo advisors with the most assets under management, how much money investors have entrusted them (their current AUMs), and a differentiating features that set each apart from the others.
+Below is a synopsis of the top five most popular robo advisors with the most assets under management, how much money investors have entrusted them (their current AUMs) and differentiating features that set each apart from the others.

 Assets managed as of March, 2019: $8.5 billion AUM

 Although the basic level of the service is free, the company offers Personal Capital Advisors, a paid comprehensive automated investment advisory service with dedicated financial advisors.
 The paid service requires a $100,000 minimum account balance.
-Their investment management approach is unique, with a sector based asset allocation and access to individual stocks.
-They also provide typical rebalancing and tax-loss harvesting along with dedicated Certified Financial Planners for all clients with managed accounts.
-Personal Capital provides perfomance data since 2012, and shows better annual returns than their target benchmarks for five of the six managed portfolios.
+The investment management approach is unique, with a sector-based asset allocation and access to individual stocks.
+Personal Capital also provides typical rebalancing and tax-loss harvesting along with dedicated Certified Financial Planners for all clients with managed accounts.
+Personal Capitals provides performance data, from 2012 though 2018 shows better annual returns than their target benchmarks for five of the six managed portfolios.

 Personal Capital’s fees start at .79% for accounts up to $3 million and decline as AUM fall.